peter88213/PyWriter/docs/document_types.md

 -   The document contains scene `[ScID:y]` markers. **Do not touch lines containing the markers** if you want to be able to write the document back to *yw7* format.
+-   The document contains chapter and scene headings.
+However, changes will not be written back.
 -   Chapters and scenes can neither be rearranged nor deleted.
--   With *OpenOffice/LibreOffice Writer*, you can split scenes by inserting headings or a scene divider:
+-   When editing the document, you can split scenes by inserting headings or a scene divider:
     -   *Heading 1* → New part title.
 Optionally, you can add a description, separated by `|`.
     -   *Heading 2* → New chapter title.
 Optionally, you can add a description, separated by `|`.
     -   `###` → Scene divider.
 Optionally, you can append the